kattecon/argocd-renderer/README.md

 ## Installation and requirements

 - Python 3 is required.
+- PyYaml is required (`pip3 install pyyaml` or `sudo apt-get install python3-yaml`, github runner usually have this library already installed).
 - kubectl is required for kustomize to work.
 - Helm is required to render Helm charts.